 When are supporting statements required?

 A supporting statement must be given with every payment claim in relation relating to the construction contract.
 Supporting statements are not required for residential contracts with a homeowner.

 Only the head contractor who is contracted directly by the owner or developer needs to give a supporting statement AND ONLY if they have engaged subcontractors under the construction contract.

 Subcontractors and persons further down the contracting chain do not need to give a supporting statement.

-The law does not require use of a specific template – you may develop and use your own.
+As the law does not require use of a specific template, you may choose to develop and use your own.
 Alternatively you can use one of templates developed by the QBCC.

 You can choose either of the below options based on your needs.
 Both options below will allow you to meet the new supporting statement requirements.

-- best option if you need to state information about unpaid subcontractor payments.
+This is the best option if you need to state information about unpaid subcontractor payments.
 Once complete, you will need to provide both:

-Option 2 – Text included on your existing payment claim template
+Option 2: Text included on your existing payment claim

-- this option should only be used if you have paid all your subcontractors in full the amounts due and owing as at the statement date as it does not allow for details of unpaid amounts to be listed.
+This option should only be used if you have paid all your subcontractors in full the amounts due and owing as at the statement date as it does not allow for details of unpaid amounts to be listed.